MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 Other added WDDM 3.2 features:

-- The method that a user-mode or kernel-mode graphics driver uses to determine whether a particular WDDM feature is enabled has been updated.
-For more information, see [Querying WDDM feature support and enablement](./display/querying-wddm-feature-support-and-enablement.md).
+- The D3D12 video encoding DDI has been extended to [support AV1 encoding](./display/video-encoding-d3d12-av1.md).

-- TDR (timeout detection and recovery) debugging has been enhanced to provide more information about the cause of a TDR event.
-For more information, see [TDR debuggability improvements](./display/tdr-debuggability-improvements.md).
+- The method that a user-mode or kernel-mode graphics driver uses to determine whether a particular [WDDM feature is supported and enabled](./display/querying-wddm-feature-support-and-enablement.md)

-## Dynamic lighting
+- [TDR (timeout detection and recovery) debugging has been enhanced](./display/tdr-debuggability-improvements.md) to provide more information about the cause of a TDR event.

 ## File system and filter drivers